gitlabhq/gitlabhq/doc/integration/jira_development_panel.md

 Potential resolutions:

-- Verify the URL includes `scope=api` on the end of the URL.
+- Verify the URL shown in the browser after being redirected from Jira in step 5 of [Jira DVCS Connector Setp](#jira-dvcs-connector-setup) includes `scope=api` within the query string.
+- If `scope=api` is missing from the URL, return to [GitLab account configuration](#gitlab-account-configuration-for-dvcs) and ensure the application you created in step 1 has the `api` box checked under scopes.

 ##### Jira error adding account and no repositories listed